gaje85/java8/README.md

 # java8
 Code samples for Java8 Tamil video tutorials hosted in www.guvi.in

+Use coupon code "java8" for 10% dicsount https://www.guvi.in/course-detail?course=java8

 Some code samples are taken from java8 in action book for explanation.

 The following topics are covered in the Tamil video tutorial :